* Developments could quash hopes for early end to case

 Still, the latest developments could quash hopes among some at the Justice Department and in Congress for a quick end to a scandal that this week also ensnared the commander of U.S. and NATO forces in Afghanistan, Marine General John Allen.

-There is no protocol in federal law that would have required senior officials - such as Mueller or Attorney General Eric Holder - to inform the president about the Petraeus investigation sooner, a former Justice Department official said.
+There is no protocol in federal law that would have required senior officials - like FBI Director Robert Mueller or Attorney General Eric Holder - to inform the president about the Petraeus investigation sooner, a former Justice Department official said.

 The most recent written guidance was issued in 2007 by Michael Mukasey, then the attorney general.
 The Justice Department should advise the White House about a criminal matter “only where it is important for the performance of the president’s duties and where appropriate from a law enforcement perspective,” the memo reads.
 It leaves interpretation of those terms to the attorney general and the deputy attorney general.